Most people don’t like to be lost.

 Going through this a few times will leave you more prepared in the future.

-Getting lost can highlight flaws — of you and your travel partner(s).
+Learn about flaws – of you and your travel partner(s)

 You might be wondering, “How will having me scream at my travel buddies be a positive thing?”